-When I think about Remembrance day I am always amazed at the stories of unbelievable courage.
-I’m not sure I can even truly imagine the strength it takes.
+On Remembrance Day, I am always in awe of the stories of unbelievable courage.
+I’m not sure I can even honestly imagine the strength it takes.
 To sign up to defend your country knowing you could give your life to do it.

-These are my grandparents.
-The first picture is the wedding of my grandparents who met and married in London during the war.
-Like so many others, my grandmother left her family in Ireland and traveled to London to find work.
-She was a young women just starting out her adult years.
-Even today, this seems like such an amazing show of courage.
-To be on your own in another country finding a way to make a living.
-Being truly isolated from your family and friends.
+This picture is from my grandparent’s wedding.
+Like so many others, my grandmother had left Tipperary Ireland to find work in London.
+She was a young woman just starting her adult years.
+Even today, this seems like such a fantastic show of courage.
+To be on your own in another country, find a way to make a living, and be genuinely isolated from your family and friends.

-They then moved back to Canada where my grandfather was from, raising a family and making a life together.
-Once again my grandmother was leaving her friends and family behind.
-She only had the chance to see them 2 more times because of the costs of the travel.
+After the war, they moved to Blairmore, Alberta, Canada, where my grandfather was from.
+Together they began raising a family and making a living.
+Once again, my grandmother was leaving her friends and family behind.
+She only had the chance to see them two more times because of the travel costs.
 All she had was the mail to stay connected.
-I can’t even imagine not seeing my family, or being able to pick up the phone.
+I can’t even imagine not seeing my family or being able to pick up the phone.

-The second is of my grandfather.
-He was so eager to protect our country he fibbed about his age to do it, he was only 17.
+This is my other grandfather.
+He was so eager to protect our country he lied about his age to go to war.
 What incredible determination and courage for someone so young.
-At 17 I was definitely not thinking about what was happening around the globe, and certainly not thinking about growing up faster.
-The things he would have faced and seen at such a young age.
+At 17, I was not thinking about what was happening around the globe and certainly not thinking about growing up faster—the things he would have faced and seen at such a young age.

 He met my grandmother after the war.
-It was a tough time, he was often away at work leaving her to raise and care for their children.
-She faced many hardships and tough times, but she always found a way.
-She had such determination to figure it out, ask for help when needed.
-And always making sure her family had what they needed.
-She had such spunk, amazing courage, spirit, and gumption.
+It was a tough time, both in our economy and his life.
+He was often away at work or travelling, leaving my grandmother alone to raise and care for their children.
+She faced many hardships and challenging times, but she always found a way.

 She was determined to figure it out and relied on her family, asking for help when needed.
 No matter what, she would make sure her family had what they needed.
 She had such spunk, amazing courage, spirit, and grit.